On the eBMS background you can navigate through the different tabs on the menu or on the following links to discover more information:

-What is European Butterfly Monitoring Scheme - eBMS?
+What is the European Butterfly Monitoring Scheme - eBMS?

 The European Butterfly Monitoring Scheme (eBMS) was formed by Butterfly Conservation Europe in April 2016 to bring together data from the Butterfly Monitoring Schemes from different countries into a single database.
 The work is coordinated by the Centre for Ecology and Hydrology in the UK.

-Collecting more data properly, it would allow the production of high quality results, as Butterfly Indicators and different butterfly population trends.
+Collecting more data properly would allow the production of high-quality results, as Butterfly Indicators and different butterfly population trends.
 Thanks to this information it will be able to promote active and accurate conservation actions for butterflies.